Lemon Law Guidance for Buyers of New Cars

 Trust Rick Dalton to Protect Your Rights

 When dealing with lemons in the automobile industry, there are several shapes your case can take.
 On one hand, if you are experiencing a manufacturer's defect, then the company who produces your car has certain obligations they must fulfill.
 On the other hand, many individuals find themselves victims of auto fraud when purchasing a used—and sometimes new—vehicle.
 Within the first year of purchase, if you find yourself in and out of repair shops, spending more money on repairs than you are on your monthly payments, you may be protected by the lemon law.
-When you bring your case to me, I can help evaluate the paperwork you were given at the time of purchase, and explain to you the laws so you know your rights.
+When you bring your auto fraud case to me, I can help will evaluate the paperwork you were given at the time of purchase, and explain to you the laws so you know your rights.

 Common auto fraud problems include: